zeeshanahmad0201/email_verification_tool/readme.md

 ## Usage

-You can use the Email Verifier Tool directly from the command line.
+You can use the Email Verification Tool directly from the command line.
 Here’s how to use it:

 1. **Run the Tool**: